 • Feelings of depression or numbness

-• Feeling isolated from other people
+• Feelings of isolation from other people

-• Self-doubt, self-blame, or decreased self esteem
+• Self-doubt, self-blame, or decreased self-esteem

 • Issues with sleep